Virginity: A Social Construct

 Only “Before & After” Moment Measured:

 Have you ever thought about your life in “before and after” the big moments?
-Like, before and after you could walk, before and after you ever went to school, or before and after you ever had a job?
+Like, before and after you could walk.
+Before and after you ever went to school.
+Before and after you ever had a job?
 We don’t have terms for any of these momentous occasions, but for some reason, we need one for before and after we have sex.

 Why is this the one thing we need to define?
 Besides sexual experience, what difference does this information really make?
-It’s not something that affects our work ethic, how skilled we are at our hobbies, the friendships we have, our relationships to our families (or at least it shouldn’t).
+Virginity doesn’t affect our work ethic, how skilled we are at our hobbies, the friendships we have, our relationships to our families (or at least it shouldn’t).

 If you’ve ever felt the pressures of the concept of virginity, you’re not alone.
 Don’t fret on what it means or if you don’t know how you would define it because it is all up to you.
 There shouldn’t be a term for it, it should be a simple “have had sex” or “haven’t had sex.”